TeviBR99/TeviBR99/README.md

 ## Hello there, I'm Tevi 👋
-<p> Welcome to my GitHub where I usually create projects in order to test my ideas </p>
+<p> Welcome to my GitHub where I usually create projects to test my ideas </p>

 ## :pencil2: About me